Charnze Nicoll-Klokstad: 2022

 On 6 July, it was announced that Nicoll-Klokstad would depart the Canberra club at the end of the 2022 NRL season and re-join his previous club the New Zealand Warriors starting in 2023.

 2023

-Nicoll-Klokstad made his club debut for the New Zealand Warriors in round 1 of the 2023 NRL season scoring a try during the clubs 20-12 victory over Newcastle.
+Nicoll-Klokstad made his first appearance back for the New Zealand Warriors in round 1 of the 2023 NRL season scoring a try during the clubs 20–12 victory over Newcastle.